Comparison of the Sally-Shalika character formulas with the endoscopic character identities for $\mathrm{SL}_2$: Endoscopy: regular parameters

-We note that this endoscopic datum is \emph{identical} to the one constructed for the non-regular parameter.
-In the two cases (regular parameter, non-regular parameter) the endoscopic data are the same, but the ``little parameters " $\phi^H$ are different.
+We note that this extended endoscopic triple is \emph{identical} to the one constructed for the non-regular parameter.
+In the two cases (regular parameter, non-regular parameter) the endoscopic data are the same, but the little parameters $\phi^H$ are different.

-\begin{thm} Let $\gamma$ be a regular semisimple element in $\SL_2(F)$.
+\begin{thm} Let $\gamma$ be a regular semisimple element in $T^\varepsilon$.
 We have

 \end{thm} \begin{proof} We have

 where the little map $\phi^H$ is the $L$-parameter of $\psi$ as in \cite[p.1148]{Ka2}.
 Since $\phi^H$ is the $L$-parameter of $\psi$ we have $\Theta_{\phi^H} = \psi$ and therefore